California “Lewd Acts with a Minor” Law – Penal Code 288(a) PC

 In order to prove you’re guilty of lewd and lascivious acts with a minor under PC 288(a), the prosecutor must prove each of the following elements beyond a reasonable doubt:

-- You willfully touched any part of the minor’s body by bare skin or through clothing, OR, you willfully caused a children to touch your body, or someone else, by bare skin or through clothing;
+- You willfully touched any part of the minor’s body by bare skin or through clothing, OR, you willfully caused a child to touch your body, or someone else, by bare skin or through clothing;

-- The act with committed with the intent to arouse, appeal, gratify lust, or sexual desires of that person;
+- The act with committed with the intent to arouse, appeal, gratify the lust, or sexual desires of that person;

 - The minor was under 14 years old.

 Legal Defenses to California Child Molestation

 Lewd conduct with a minor requires the element of specific intent to arouse, appeal to, or gratify the lust, passions, or sexual desire of the perpetrator or your accuser.
 Accordingly, if the act was committed on accident or a result of misfortune, then you did not harbor the requisite intent.
 Additionally, the act could have been committed for something other than sexual purposes, such as massaging a strained muscle or demonstrating a self-defense move.

 It is not uncommon for a minor and even their parent(s) to manipulate and leverage the system against you.
 Motivations for making false accusations may include personal revenge, financial, or former spouses’ attempt to gain full child custody in an ongoing family court battle.